There is a waitlist to join Masterworks.

 You will need to submit your name, email address, and phone number, plus create a password for your account.

-Once you have submitted an application, you will set up a phone interview with the Masterworks team.
-During this phone interview, they will review your personal information and verify your identity.
+Once you have submitted an application, you will set up a phone interview with Masterworks Advisers.
+During this phone interview, they will review your personal information,verify your identity, and determine if art investing is a fit for you.

 Then, they will work with you to determine an appropriate investment strategy.
-And finally, they will help you find suitable art pieces on their platform for you to invest in, and help you complete your first investment.
+And finally, they will help you find suitable art pieces for you to invest in, and help you complete your first investment.

-The process probably takes about 20-30 minutes in total, but once you’re in, further investments take just a few clicks.
+The process probably takes about 20-30 minutes in total, but once you’re in further investments take just a few clicks, or just by setting up the auto-invest feature.

 Final Word: Masterworks.com Review